drogatkin/rust_utilities/doc/rustbee/README.md

 name has to be quoted.
 If the name should include quote, then use \ for escaping it.
 The same rule is applied for a value.
 Although any name is allowed, all names starting with *~* and ending with *~* are reserved.

+A name as ~~ is reserved for a result previous operation.

+A separator for part of path is ~separator~

+A paths separator is ~path_separator~

 Target looks like :